mk-fg/notification-thing/README.md

 Needs pyzmq module, if used.

-Allows to serialize notifications received from dbus interface and publish them on zmq_pub socket.
+Allows to serialize notifications received from dbus interface and publish them on zmq\_pub socket(s), or receive them in a similar way from the network on zmq\_sub socket(s).

-Any instances connected to that will receive notification, and any transient network issues should be handled by zeromq - pub socket should keep messages queued for subscribers it has seen (connected) at least once.
+Any connected instances will receive notifications, and any transient network issues should be handled by zeromq - pub socket should keep messages queued for subscribers it has seen (connected) at least once.

-Furthermore, it's not required that subscribers should connect to publishers or vice versa - any zeromq sockets can initiate connection to any other ones, so that e.g. "notify-net" tool (included) can create "pub" sucket and connect to a running daemon's "sub" socket on another machine - or any number of machines, just specify -d option many times - then publish messages there.
+Furthermore, it's not required that subscribers should connect to publishers or vice versa - any zeromq sockets can initiate connection to any other ones, so that e.g. "notify-net" tool (included) can create "pub" socket and connect to a running daemon's "sub" socket on another machine - or any number of machines, just specify -d option as many times as needed - then publish messages there.

 See --net-* options for all that.

-Only limitation here is sanity - not much point linking e.g. subscriber sockets to each other.
+Make sure to link pub sockets with sub (in whatever direction), as linking pub-pub or sub-sub won't do anything.